Evidence of Coulomb liquid phase in few-electron droplets: CONTROL OF MULTI-ELECTRON TRANSFER

-Figure~\ref{fig:S2:sending_and_catching_maps}a,b show the holding and catching maps in absence of SAW, for the source and detector QDs, respectively (the axis correspond to the gate voltages of the \textit{source} QD for both maps).
-No electron is transferred, as expected in absence of SAW.
-We then launch a \SI{180}{\micro\meter}-long SAW train (60~ns of 3~GHz RF signal) and count the final number of electrons in the source and detector QDs to construct the sending and catching maps shown in Fig.~\ref{fig:S2:sending_and_catching_maps}c,d.
+We then launch a \SI{180}{\micro\meter}-long SAW train (\SI{60}{\nano\second} of RF signal at \SI{3}{\giga\hertz}) and count the final number of electrons in the source and detector QDs to construct the sending and catching maps shown in Fig.~\ref{figure_S2}c and \ref{figure_S2}d.
 For gate voltages in the bottom-right sector of the maps, 1, 2, or 3 electrons have been transferred as indicated by the specific amplitude of the QPC current change.
 However, the electrons transported in this way are not transferred in the same potential minimum of the SAW train, but in random minima.

-To load all the electrons into the same SAW minimum, the gate voltages are adjusted such that all the electrons remain in the source QD even as the SAW train passes by (top-right sector of the maps).
-Then, a very short negative RF pulse is applied to the plunger (P) gate of the source QD to rise the energy of the electrons and enable their catching and transport by the SAW, as shown in Fig.~\ref{fig:S2:sending_and_catching_maps}g,h.
-Applying an RF pulse with a time duration shorter than the SAW period ensures that the electrons are placed precisely into the designated SAW minimum.
-Both the amplitude ($V_\text{P}$) and the time delay ($\delta t_\text{trig}$) of the trigger pulse are carefully calibrated to ensure that all electrons are loaded into the designated SAW minimum~\cite{takada2019sound, wang2023coulomb}.
-The maps are used to select the optimal voltages $V_\text{C}^\text{send}$ and $V_\text{R}^\text{send}$, applied to the channel gate (C) and reservoir gate (R) of the source QD.
-Once optimised, these values are used as the standard working point for the sending state in all subsequent experiments.
+To place all the electrons into the same SAW minimum, the gate voltages $V_\text{C}^\text{send}$ and $V_\text{R}^\text{send}$ should be chosen in the top-right sector of the maps, such that the electrons remain trapped in the source QD even when the SAW train passes by.
+The controlled sending is then achieved by applying an ultra-short negative voltage pulse to the plunger gate (P) of the source QD to rise the energy of the electrons and enable their catching and transport by the SAW, as shown in Fig.~\ref{figure_S2}g and \ref{figure_S2}h.
+Applying an RF pulse with a time duration ($\delta t_\text{trig}$) shorter than the SAW period ensures that the electrons are placed in only one SAW minimum.
+Both the amplitude ($V_\text{P}$) and the time delay ($\tau_\text{P}$) of the trigger pulse are carefully adjusted to ensure that the three electrons are injected into the designated SAW minimum~\cite{takada2019sound, wang2023coulomb}.
+The values $V_\text{C}^\text{send}$ and $V_\text{R}^\text{send}$ are also optimized to get the highest transfer efficiency.

-Since loading more than 3 electrons from a single source poses considerable technical challenges, sending 4 or 5 electrons is achieved by using the two sources S1 and S2 which are synchronised via their trigger pulse.
-For example, a droplet of $N=5$ electrons is obtained by sending 3 electrons from S1 and 2 electrons from S2, all in the same SAW minimum.
+Since sending more than 3 electrons from a single source poses considerable technical challenges, sending 4 or 5 electrons is achieved by using the two sources S1 and S2 which are synchronised via their trigger pulse.
+For example, a droplet of 5 electrons is obtained by sending 3 electrons from S1 and 2 electrons from S2, all in the same SAW minimum.
 They are initially in different rails, but later join in the central channel.